A Cheat Sheet to Cloud Adoption for Small Businesses

 Additionally, cloud solutions require specific credentials to log into the cloud network to access certain data.
 This means that if your physical storage device is ever stolen or lost, the data is stored on it won't be accessible by an unauthorized user.
 Only the select employee or individual who knows the credentials will be able to change the password needed to log in to view this data on the cloud network.

 When scaling your business and using the cloud, you won't have to worry about purchasing additional computers or technology for new employees to use.
 Instead, you'll be able to create a new user ID for each new employee you add to your team, giving them access to your cloud solutions without having to spend a large chunk of your business’s budget on a new computer.
+Affordable but valuable training in the cloud includes Oracle courses such as cover Financials, CRM, HCM, Supply Chain Management, Project Portfolio Management, and more.
+Oracle training prepares individuals and their organizations with the skills required to embark on a journey of assessing their current on-premises environment, defining the IT and non-IT goals for migrating to the cloud, understanding the operational targets, deciding the cloud topology, planning the migration tasks, and conducting the migration process.

 Additionally, the cloud enables your employees to continue working when they're not at your physical location.
 From anywhere there’s an internet connection, they can access the cloud network with their unique credentials to continue working and being productive outside of the physical workplace.